Tag Archive for: general medicine

 • The TSAPPproject, which aims to train healthcare professionals on providing access to care for people with disabilities.

-In terms of academic training, this MSPU has 16 clinical instructors in various fields of healthcare and takes on 6 to 10 interns each year.
+In terms of academic programs, this MSPU has 16 clinical instructors in various fields of health care and accepts 6 to 10 interns per year.

 Two new MSPUs in the region

-Following the success of the projects carried out by the Avicenne MSPU, two additional centers were opened in the region to meet local needs in this area.
+Following the success of the projects carried out by the Avicenne MSPU, two other centers were opened in the region to meet local needs in this area.

 • MSPU LA SOURCE

-• Opened in February 2020, this primary care clinic is located in Vergèze and is managed by Dr. Céline Varraut.
+• Opened in February 2020, this MSPU is located in Vergèze and is managed by Dr. Céline Varraut.

-• It has a staff of 25 professionals across 10 different healthcare fields
+• It has 25 professionals working in 10 different healthcare fields

-• Its objectives focus on three main areas: the region, training, and healthcare
+• It focuses its objectives on three main areas: the region, training, and care

 • MSPU Pauline Lataud

-• This primary care practice operates across multiple locations, with offices in Castries, Prades-le-Lez, Saint-Georges-d’Orques, and Vendargues, and is managed by Dr. Philippe Lognos.
+• This MSPU operates at multiple locations; it has facilities in Castries, Prades-le-Lez, Saint-Georges-d’Orques, and Vendargues, and is managed by Dr. Philippe Lognos.

-• It has a staff of 50 professionals across nine different healthcare fields
+• It has 50 professionals working in 9 different healthcare fields

 • It also focuses its objectives on the same themes as the previous one.

-A joint initiative is taking shape around these three MSPUs: to build a research network and make the service accessible to local residents.
+A joint project is taking shape around these three MSPUs: to build a research network and make the service accessible to local residents.

 An event for general practitioners